OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/01-Test_Business_Logic_Data_Validation.md

 ### Generic Test Method

-- Review the project documentation and use exploratory testing looking for data entry points or hand off points between systems or software. look
+- Review the project documentation and use exploratory testing looking for data entry points or hand off points between systems or software.
 - Once found try to insert logically invalid data into the application/system.
 Specific Testing Method:
 - Perform frontend GUI Functional Valid testing on the application to ensure that the only "valid" values are accepted.